 Unless you seek specific therapeutic benefits, in which case you should reference our CBD content, you are likely looking to catch a pleasurable buzz.
-As easy as that may sound, the cannabis market has significantly evolved over the past several years and the options can be daunting to navigate.
-In this guide we will help you determine the appropriate strain, dosage, and consumption method for a positive first-time experience.
+As easy as that may sound, the cannabis market has significantly evolved over the past several years, and the options can be daunting to navigate.
+This guide will help you determine the appropriate strain, dosage, and consumption method for a positive first-time experience.

 Table of contents